innoq/tabelle/README.md

 |----------|--------|
 |name      |The name of the query parameter which is used for searching.
 If no `name` is specified, no filter column will be generated|
 |value     |specifies value which will be set for the generated input field|
+|sort      |Value of the current sort direction.
+If either 'asc' or 'desc' is set, the ascending or descending arrow will be automatically selected'
 |nosort    |if no sorting functions should be generated for the column|
 |nofilter  |if not filtering functions are generated for the column|